fboehm/jse-2019/Rmd/jse-2019-ms.md

 Frederick J. Boehm and Bret M. Hanlon
 8/20/2019

-Last modified: 2019-12-01 13:19:15
+Last modified: 2019-12-02 11:23:55

 # Abstract

-To explore social media data science as a pedagogical tool, we develop a mentoring framework to guide undergraduate researchers through individualized research projects.
+We develop a mentoring framework to guide undergraduate researchers through individualized research projects in social media data science.
 Our framework involves research question formulation, data acquisition, data analysis and visualization, and presentation and communication of results.
 Our two honors students, whose projects serve as case studies for our framework, completed all components of the individualized research projects.
 We found that data science research skills, self-confidence in research ability, and professional interest in data science increased for both students.
 We describe our successes, lessons learned, and ideas for others to build similar frameworks.

 # Introduction